 Your CV or resume is the first contact you have with your prospective employer so using the right profile photograph is important.
 First impressions count and are made very quickly.
-So what can you do to help make it a great first impression.
-We see lots of profile pictures everyday and have put together some questions you might ask yourself when selecting a photograph for your profile.
-As they say a picture is worth a thousand words so make sure you use them to your own advantage.
+So when writing your CV you should ask yourself: what makes a great CV photograph?
+We see lots of profile pictures everyday and have put together some questions you might ask yourself when considering what makes a great CV photograph.
+As they say: a picture is worth a thousand words so make sure you use them to your own advantage.

 You may have a great love for mountain biking, climbing or walking in your spare time, which is great and is part of you.
 But what is an employer looking for?
 Someone who is professional, well presented and friendly.
 Whilst your photograph might bring back great memories for you, it may not be the impression you want to give.
 Avoid any novelty type pictures, such as Santa hats, antlers or bunny ears.